 To determine the condition of your siding, it’s important to understand its form and function.

 Beyond its structural function, siding creates an attractive exterior for a home, which is why siding is so highly customizable.

 When moisture is allowed to seep into your home, it can cause the structure the siding protects to become warped or rot.
-Worse, mold can begin to proliferate, damaging your home’s interior and causing health problems for its inhabitants.
+Worse, mold can begin to increase, damaging your home’s interior and causing health problems for its inhabitants.

-These are the most common signs your siding is beyond repair:
+These are the most common signs your siding is beyond repair!

 1. Outsized Energy Bills

-In fact, escalating monthly energy bills are frequently an indicator that your siding, roof, or windows are in poor condition or simply not up to the job.
-Today’s siding is more insulated than siding of decades past and can help to reduce your energy costs, which is also better for the environment.
+In fact, escalating monthly energy bills frequently indicate that your siding, roof, or windows need to be in better condition or simply not up to the job.
+Today’s siding is more insulated than the siding of decades past and can help to reduce your energy costs, which is also better for the environment.

 2. Signs of Impact Damage

-3. Warped and Bulging Panels
+3. Warped & Bulging Panels

 Once mold and mildew begin to grow, they can be difficult to stop.
-If you suspect this is the case, it’s best to consider total siding replacement and prevent any potential health hazards.
+If you suspect this is the case, it’s best to consider total siding replacement and prevent potential health hazards.

 4. High Maintenance Costs